ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/application/README.md

 In the rest of the document, we are assuming that you are running it from Azure cloud shell.

 <a name="setup"></a>
-## Setting up environment for the application
+## Setup environment for the application
 The below command will setup the environment for execution of javascript.
 These steps need to be executed only once for an application.

 Create a project folder say ```app``` to store all the code files as follows: